Our House

-Summary: This lady beetle (ladybug) was intentionally brought to the US to help control aphid pests.
-Ironically, it has been so successful that large populations sometimes develop that become pestiferous.
+Summary: The multicolor Asian lady beetle (ladybug) was intentionally imported into the US to help control aphid pests.
+Ironically, it has been so successful that large populations sometimes develop and become nuisance pests that invade homes.

 Jack DeAngelis, PhD